MicrosoftDocs/microsoft-salescopilot-docs/articles/privileges.md

 If you're using out-of-the-box **System Administrator** or **System Customizer** security roles, Sales app administration privileges are added automatically.

-If you're using custom security roles, you must assign the **Sales Copilot Administrator** security role and following privileges to Dynamics 365 administrators who need to customize Sales app.
+If you're using custom security roles, you must assign the **M365 Copilot Sales Administrator** security role and following privileges to Dynamics 365 administrators who need to customize Sales app.

 |Table| Logical name   | Privileges            | Access level       |
 |-----|---------|-------------------------------|-------------|